wludh/ugfellows/docs/hs_outline.md

   - Hands on activity marking passages for sentiment
   - Talk about converting texts to math.

 Mackenzie
 - Document analysis activity
 - Librarian background/path
 - DH context and projects
   - Huon d'Auvergne
   - Ancient Graffiti

 Hayley
 - Why I applied to DH program
 - How DH relates to my career aspirations
 - Current projects (updating the website, Future of the Library, Twitter and blog posts)

+Aidan
+- Why Digital Humanities?
+  - So many different ways to utilize technology now
+  - "It makes the humanities come alive"
+- How I'm integrating DH and my humanities interests
+  - Manuscript project (display my transcription and workflow)
+  - Research opportunity with Professor Bent
+  - collaborative nature and using GitHub
+- Etc.